 Diddy Kong is a classic side kick, there as an extra life in the Donkey Kong Country games and a super awesome buddy.
 He was always a bit more limber than Donkey Kong, could be thrown to hit barrels and enemies and over all, was just a cute little guy.
 Who could hate him?

 Epona, Links’ mighty steed in Ocarina of Time, was truly a great video game sidekick.
-There with a quick tune on the ocarina, Epona made traveling across the lands of Hyrule easy.
+With a quick tune on the ocarina, Epona made traveling across the lands of Hyrule easy.
 She was also a very loyal horse and pretty much the only smart means of transportation until your ocarina could start teleporting you places.
 With beautiful animations and fluid movement, she was a pioneer in horse games on consoles.

 Yoshi, the great dinosaur pet of Mario.
 We never really get much of an explanation as to why a plumber has a dinosaur he can ride on, but I don’t think we need one.
 Yoshi could eat enemies and spit them out at others, run at high speeds, and generally was (and continues to be) adorable.